๐Ÿฆ‰Intro to Ecology

 Self-Check Questions

-1. Which two interactions are both +/- relationships, and what key difference determines whether we classify an interaction as predation versus parasitism?
+1. Which two interactions are both +/- relationships, and what key difference determines whether you classify an interaction as predation versus parasitism?

 2. A bird builds a nest in a tree.
 The bird gains shelter; the tree is unaffected.
 What type of interaction is this, and how would your answer change if the tree experienced reduced growth from the nest's weight?

 3. Two species of warblers feed on insects in the same forest but forage at different heights in the canopy.
-What interaction originally created this pressure, and what is this adaptive response called?
+What interaction originally created this pressure, and what is the adaptive response called?

-4. Compare and contrast mutualism and parasitism: both are symbiotic relationships, so what determines whether an interaction falls into one category versus the other?
+4. Both mutualism and parasitism can be symbiotic relationships.
+What determines whether an interaction falls into one category versus the other?

-5. An FRQ asks you to explain how species interactions can drive evolutionary change.
-Which three interactions would provide the strongest examples of coevolution, and what specific adaptations might you cite for each?
+5. If a free-response question asks you to explain how species interactions drive evolutionary change, which three interactions provide the strongest examples of coevolution, and what specific adaptations could you cite for each?